Director of Child and Adolescent Medicine, Georgia

 Child, Adolescent & Adult Eating Disorder Treatment Center – Atlanta, GA

-Laura Brown, MS, MBA, RDN, LDN received her Bachelor of Science in Music Business and an MBA at Middle Tennessee State University.
-After much personal reflection, her own journey through eating disorder treatment, and a desire to make more of an impact in people’s nutritional journeys, Laura decided to become a Registered Dietitian.
-She attended Georgia State University where she completed the Coordinated program to receive her Master of Science in health sciences with a concentration in Nutrition.
+Laura received her Bachelor of Science in music business and a Master of Business Administration (MBA) at Middle Tennessee State University.
+After much personal reflection, musing about her own journey through eating disorder treatment, and a desire to make more of an impact on people’s relationship with nutrition, Laura decided to become a Registered Dietitian.
+She attended Georgia State University, where she completed the coordinated program to receive her Master of Science (MS) in health sciences with a concentration in nutrition.

-Prior to Veritas, Laura worked as an eating disorder diet tech and on-call dietitian at an adolescent and adult PHP/IOP.
-Laura has worked as a Registered Dietitian in inpatient, residential, partial hospitalization, intensive outpatient, and outpatient levels of care.
+Before joining Veritas, Laura worked as an eating disorder dietetic technician and an on-call dietitian at an adolescent and adult partial hospitalization (PHP)/intensive outpatient (IOP) program.
+Laura has worked as a Registered Dietitian (RDN) in inpatient, residential, PHP, IOP, and outpatient levels of care.

-When not at work, you may find Laura cuddling up or throwing a toy with her pups, reading a book, or enjoying a walk around the park.
+When not at work, you may find Laura cuddling or playing with her pups, reading a book, or enjoying a walk around the park.

 We’ve created safe, comfortable spaces for you to stay while participating in intensive day programming.
 Located just minutes from our treatment locations, our lodging accommodations ensure that you will have convenient access to care.